pananton/busrpc-spec/docs/style.md

 Busrpc API should follow code as documentation principle, which implies that protobuf files should contain appropriate comments and [documentation commands](./busrpc.md#documentation-commands).
 Busrpc development tool [`validate`]() command issues a warning if any rule specified in this section is violated.

 * Documentation comment should appear **right before** the entity to which it relates
-* Every busrpc structure or enumeration (apart from predefined structures, which are self-describing) should be documented with a comment describing it
+* Every non-predefined busrpc structure or enumeration should be documented with a comment describing it
+* Predefined structures may not be documented unless explicitly required by the rules of this section
 * Every structure field or enumeration constant should be documented
 * Every service/class/method descriptor (`ServiceDesc`, `ClassDesc` or `MethodDesc`) should be documented with a comment describing service/class/method purpose
 * Every `import` statement for a method description file *method.proto* found in the service description file *service.proto* should be documented; documentation comment should contain information whether method is implemented or invoked by the service (see [service documentation commands](./busrpc.md#service-documentation-commands))